The King of Masks is a China–Hong Kong co-production — one of only a handful of such cross-border film titles indexed here.

 The 1990s China Landscape

-Catalog density by release year in the 1990s.
-Highlighted year (yellow) is when The King of Masks premiered.
-41 total titles in this decade from China.
+Catalog density by release year across the 1990s in China, 41 titles in total.
+Highlighted year (yellow) is when The King of Masks premiered alongside 3 others.

 Reception Benchmarks